Knifeman shot by police at Paris train station ‘after he threatened officers’

 Footage uploaded to social media appeared to show a commotion inside the train station as officers confronted the man.

-A number of shots can be heard before people in the station take cover.
+A number of shots can be heard ringing out before people in the station run and take cover.

-It is unclear at this stage what condition the man is or what his motive was.
+France transport minister Jean-Baptiste Djebbari told local radio station RMC Radio that the man died after being shot.

+“The person who attacked them died on the spot,” Mr Djebbari said.

 Register for free to continue reading